adaltas/node-nikita/src/docker/wait.coffee.md

 # `nikita.docker.wait(options, [callback])`

-Block until a container stops
+Block until a container stops.

 ## Options

 * `boot2docker` (boolean)
   Whether to use boot2docker or not, default to false.
 * `container` (string)
-  Name/ID of the container. __Mandatory__
+  Name/ID of the container, optional.
 * `machine` (string)
-  Name of the docker-machine. __Mandatory__ if using docker-machine
+  Name of the docker-machine, optional if using docker-machine.
 * `code` (int|array)
   Expected code(s) returned by the command, int or array of int, default to 0.
 * `code_skipped`
   Expected code(s) returned by the command if it has no effect, executed will not be incremented, int or array of int.

 ## Callback parameters

 * `err`
   Error object if any.
-* `executed`
+* `status`
-  if command was executed
+  True unless container was already stopped.

 ## Example